We have different views on this, but in the article Exercise vs Physical Activity, we will get cleared.

 Exercise vs Physical Activity

 Physical activity is defined as any bodily movement produced by skeletal muscles that results in energy expenditure.
 The energy expenditure can be measured in kilocalories.
 Physical activity in daily life can be categorized into occupational, sports, conditioning, household, or other activities.
-Exercise is a subset of physical activity that is planned, structured, and repetitive and has as a final or an intermediate objective the improvement or maintenance of physical fitness.
+Exercise is a subset of physical activity that is planned, structured, and repetitive and has as a final or intermediate objective the improvement or maintenance of physical fitness.

 Physical fitness is a set of attributes that are either health- or skill-related.
 The degree to which people have these attributes can be measured with specific tests.
 These definitions are offered as an interpretational framework for comparing studies that relate physical activity, exercise, and physical fitness to health.